 Months, years, or six-month cycles alternate.

-Will also include weekends and holidays are spent with one parent, and weekdays are spent with the other.
+It will also include weekends and holidays spent with one parent and weekdays spent with the other.

 Is It Possible For Me To Have Physical Custody But Not Legal Custody?

 You're probably aware that there are two forms of custody: physical and legal custody.
 They do not, however, have to be identical.
 For example, one parent can have sole physical custody while the other shares legal custody.
-Both legal and physical custody can be shared by both parents.
+Both parents can share both legal and physical custody.
 One parent may have sole legal and physical custody of their child, while the other has none.
-When deciding on all forms of custody, the family court judge will decide what is in the best interest of the child.
+When deciding on all custody forms, the family court judge will decide what is in the child's best interest.